The Canadian Clock Museum

 Allan Symons, founder, standing in the museum's reference library.

-COLLECTIONS: A major collection focus is on clocks made by The Arthur Pequegnat Clock Company (Berlin/Kitchener, Ontario, ca. 1904-1941), Westclox Canada (Peterborough, Ontario, ca. 1920-mid 1980s), and Snider (Harry Snider's two companies in Toronto, 1950-1976).
+COLLECTIONS: A major collection focus is on clocks made by The Arthur Pequegnat Clock Company (Berlin/Kitchener, Ontario, ca. 1904-1941), the Canada Clock Company (Whitby, Ontario ca. 1872-1876), the Hamilton Clock Company (Hamilton, Ontario ca. 1876-1880), the Canada Clock Company (Hamilton, Ontario ca. 1880-1884), Westclox Canada (Peterborough, Ontario, ca. 1920-mid 1980s), and Snider (Harry Snider's two companies in Toronto, 1950-1957 and 1957-1976).

-FOUNDER: The initial collection of more than six hundred clocks, watches, and related horological documents was provided by Allan Symons, a long-time resident of Deep River and the Museum's founder, first Manager and Curator.
-By mid 2012 the Museum's collections have grown to more than two thousand horological items, through both purchases and significant donations from many generous people.
-EBay has been a major source of mostly more modern clocks, with almost five hundred winning bids since 2001.
+FOUNDER: The initial collection of more than six hundred clocks, watches, and related horological documents was provided by Allan Symons, a long-time resident of Deep River, retired research scientist, and the Museum's founder, first Manager, and Curator.

-LIBRARY: The Museum's own reference library contains more than four hundred books that cover a broad range of horological topics, including all of the major Canadian and American clock companies.
+LIBRARY: The Museum's own reference library has grown to more than seven hundred books that cover a broad range of horological topics, including all of the major Canadian and American clock companies.
 There are children's books for learning to "tell time", and modern electronic time-teaching clocks.
 New book titles are added regularly.
-In addition, we have a complete set of the NAWCC Bulletins (National Association of Watch and Clock Collectors, Pennsylvania) and many AHS journals (Antiquarian Horological Society, England).
-There are also one hundred and fifty issues of Clocks Magazine.
-These major research resources are used to answer the many questions about clocks that are received regularly through our web site from people around the world.